jessecusack/sharing-code/good_example/README.md

 # Good examples

-Imagine you are attempting to replicate someones analysis.
+Imagine you are attempting to replicate someone's analysis.
 They have shared their work which is contained in a git repository hosted on github.

 https://github.com/jessecusack/example_research_project

 ## Instructions

+* Clone the repository using the terminal `git clone https://github.com/jessecusack/example_research_project`
 * Follow the **manual instructions** (don't use `setup.sh`) in the README to install the environment.
 * Follow the instructions to run the analysis and look at the resulting figures.
 * Did you convert the python code to a notebook and open it with Jupyter Lab?
 If not, try.